uri-library-data-services/iassist-preview/content/blog/notes-second-jisc-research-data-network-event.md

 to into one of four types of data policy, ranging from encouraged to mandatory sharing and availability criteria.

-Cambridge\'s Research Data support service provided insight into engaging researchers in research data management.
+Cambridge's Research Data support service provided insight into engaging researchers in research data management.
 Their initial compliance message was not working, so they switched to a positive benefits message.
-This is underpinned by \"adequate provisions\": online information, consultancies, reviewing data management plan, and training sessions.
-They also invest resources in advocacy and outreach including a \"democratic\" approach involving researchers in shaping the service and policies.
+This is underpinned by "adequate provisions": online information, consultancies, reviewing data management plan, and training sessions.
+They also invest resources in advocacy and outreach including a "democratic" approach involving researchers in shaping the service and policies.

-Jisc are developing a \"core\" metadata profile for research data.
+Jisc are developing a "core" metadata profile for research data.
 The profile is based on focus group testing, and integration with existing standards.
-The aim is to encourage better quality metadata submissions from researchers, with \"gold, silver, and bronze\" thresholds.
+The aim is to encourage better quality metadata submissions from researchers, with "gold, silver, and bronze" thresholds.

-The final session introduced Jisc\'s template business case for RDM support.
+The final session introduced Jisc's template business case for RDM support.
 This is intended to allow institutions to adapt a structured case for supporting RDM services that can be presented to university management.
 The case covers the economic benefits of data sharing and